Are you concerned with dull, dry skin?

 - Anti-ageing: A lack of hyaluronic acid in your skin is one of the main culprits of ageing.
-It aids in water retention plumping your skin, reducing the appearance of lines and wrinkles by boosting collagen and elasticity, keeping your skin plump and firm.
+It aids in water retention by plumping your skin, reducing the appearance of lines and wrinkles by boosting collagen and elasticity and keeping your skin plump and firm.

 - Barrier restoring: It provides a protective barrier on the surface of your skin, sealing the gaps between the cell walls that, if left untreated, could lead to inflammation and even infection.

-- It can reduce breakouts and acne: Hyalurons barrier restoring properties extend to healing and soothing any inflamed breakouts you may have on your skin.
+- It can reduce breakouts and acne: Hyalurons barrier restoring properties extend to healing and soothing any inflamed breakouts on your skin.